buttercup/buttercup-core/README.md

 datasource.save(archive, creds);
 ```

+> Key files can also be passed as buffers.

 ### Using a workspace

 Workspaces are designed to help manage the necessary archive management tasks that come from creating a user-friendly password management application.
 Features like remote update merging need to be handled internally, and so the workspace helps manage such complex tasks.